icykoneko/ff14-fish-tracker-app/README.md

 pip install -r private/python-requirements.txt
 ```

 The webapp itself is completely static.
 At this time, some of the development environment functions are manually driven.
-Make sure you've installed NPM and Node.JS first.
+Recommended you install [NVM](https://github.com/nvm-sh/nvm).

+* Install Node.JS and NPM via NVM: `nvm install lts/dubnium` _(Yes, you need to use v10 for reasons...)_
 * Install the webapp package requirements first: `npm install`
 * You need to install sprity-cli globally to get access to the CLI `sprity`.
   * `npm i sprity-cli -g`
+  * `npm i sprity-jimp -g`

 **NOTE:** Sprity doesn't seem to work in newer versions of Node due to dependencies...
 I've only had success running it via Node v10.24.1 on Windows.